The benefits of hiring a Head of Tax and Treasury

 Technology integration: with advancements in financial technologies, such as AI-driven tax software or cash management systems, the Head of Tax and Treasury can introduce solutions that automate repetitive tasks, improve accuracy, and save time.

-Cost savings: a more efficient tax strategy and optimized cash management can lead to substantial cost savings.
+Cost savings: a more efficient tax strategy and optimised cash management can lead to substantial cost savings.
 From avoiding penalties and fines to reducing excess inventory or interest payments, the Head of Tax and Treasury can drive significant savings across the organization.

 Strategic insight and decision-making